mecid/mecid.github.io/_posts/2024-04-30-inspectors-in-swiftui.md

 ![inspector](/public/inspector.png)

+> To learn more about other presentational view modifiers in SwiftUI, take a look at my ["Alerts, Action Sheets, Modals and Popovers in SwiftUI"](/2024/04/30/inspectors-in-swiftui/) post.

 As you can see in the example above, the *inspector* view modifier works similarly to the *sheet* view modifier.
 It also needs the *isPresenting* binding to control its visibility.
 The SwiftUI framework allows us to tune the width of the inspector view by using the *inspectorColumnWidth* view modifier.

 ```swift